ambanum/political-ads-crowdsourcing-client/README.md

 npm run build
 ```

-On your server, serve the built application as static website.
+On your server, you can simply serve the built application as a set of static files.
 For example, you can do this with Nginx by adding theses simple lines to your Nginx configuration file:

 ```